EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Xanza for writing most of this for his modlist.
+- Everyone giving me feedback on the artistic choices.
 - erri120 & jdsmith2816 - Repository template
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you